icecherryhd-sys/W-MIDI/README.md

 The desktop app is the recommended way to use W-MIDI.
 Command-line entry points are still included for testing, automation, and advanced setups.

+## Transparency

+I'm no Pro Coder or anything, everything here was made using Codex (ChatGPT).

 ## Example use Case:

 Full Example and Setup Tutorial: [W-MIDI Tutorial Guide.pdf](https://github.com/user-attachments/files/28325907/W-MIDI.Tutorial.Guide.pdf)